PFlow Hydraulically Powers the Upward Expansion at Alcom Electronicos Reynosa Facility

 Hydraulic Lifts Allow Production to Flow Over Two Levels

-Two 21 Series hydraulic lifts from PFlow allow production to flow efficiently despite the addition of the second level.
-Installed at opposite ends of the mezzanine, the lifts move electrical components and parts between various stages of assembly, packaging, and shipping.
+Two 21 Series hydraulic lifts from PFlow Industries, allow production to flow efficiently despite the addition of the second level.
+Installed at opposite ends of the mezzanine, the lifts move electrical components and parts between various stages of assembly, packaging and shipping.

-Each lift has carriage dimensions of 7’-2” wide x 8’ long, with an 8’ vertical clearance.
-They have the capacity to move loads of 2,500 lbs, 24 FPM over the 16’-6” travel distance between the ground and mezzanine.
-The lifts are more than sufficient for current needs, with enough excess capacity to allow a significant increase in the number of loads as the business continues to grow.
+Each lift has carriage dimensions of 7’ 2” W x 8’ 0” L x 8’ 0” H. They have the capacity to move loads of 2,500 lbs., 24 feet per minute over the 18’ travel distance between the ground and mezzanine.
+The lifts are more than sufficient for current needs, with enough excess capacity to allow a significant increase in the number of loads as business continues to grow.

 The carriage is lifted and lowered by two hydraulic cylinders, mounted on the guide columns that straddle the carriage.
 The hydraulic technology provides cost-effective durability, allowing the lifts to operate continuously 16 hours per day, with installation costs and maintenance needs less than other lifting technologies.

 s the design for the expansion came together GRUPO RIO SAN JUAN contacted PFlow for input on the most appropriate lifting technology for the job.
 As discussions progressed PFlow brought in Johnson Equipment Company, a trusted PFlow dealer with locations in Texas, Tennessee, Oklahoma, Arkansas, and Mexico.
 “We partnered with Johnson Equipment because the timeframe was tight, and we knew they had the ability to get the job done quickly and correctly,” said Eduardo Kuhn, the PFlow territory manager in Mexico.
 “They are well connected in Mexico, and it was good to have them onsite to manage the project through the development and installation stages.”